-The Board, with the assistance of the NC, has implemented a process for assessing the effectiveness of the Board as a whole and its Board Committees, and for assessing the contributions by the Chairman of the Board.
+The Board, with the assistance of the NC, has approved the objective performance criteria and implemented a process for assessing the effectiveness of the Board as a whole and its Board Committees, and for assessing the contributions by the Chairman and each individual Director of the Board.

-The Chairman of the Board meets with the Chairman of the NC to discuss the assessment of each individual Director's contribution to the effectiveness of the Board.
+The NC assessed each individual Director's contribution to the effectiveness of the Board annually and as and when required.

 Assessment of Board and Board Committees and individual Director's performance is carried out annually through evaluation questionnaires.
 The questionnaire has evaluations on the Board and Board Committees, on peer performance, and on self-assessment on independence.
 Issues such as Board composition, Board independence, Board dynamics and culture, Board processes, information management, investor relations and corporate social responsibility, oversight of strategy and performance, support and recognition of Management, effectiveness of the Board in fulfilling its role of creating and delivering sustainable value to shareholders (while also keeping other stakeholders' interests in balance), benchmarking with industry peers, effectiveness of Board Committees, PCEO performance and succession planning, Directors' development and management and risk management are covered.
-For the peer evaluation, the Directors are encouraged to provide comments about the contribution of their peers.
+For the peer evaluation, the Directors are encouraged to provide comments about the contribution of their peers, the objective of which is to show whether each Director has demonstrated his or her willingness and ability to constructively challenge and contribute effectively to the Board, and his or her commitment to his or her roles on the Board.

-The results from the questionnaires and the feedback obtained from the Directors were collated by the Company Secretary and shared with the Board Chairman and the NC Chairman, and subsequently with the entire Board.
+The results from the questionnaires and the feedback obtained from the Directors were collated by the Company Secretary and shared with the Board Chairman and the NC members, and subsequently with the entire Board.
 Based on the feedback received from the Directors, the following aspects of the Board stood out: